Asana (NYSE:ASAN) Releases Q2 2023 Earnings Guidance

-Asana (NYSE:ASAN – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
-The company provided earnings per share guidance of -$0.39–$0.38 for the period, compared to the consensus earnings per share estimate of -$0.32.
+Asana (NYSE:ASAN – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of -$0.39–$0.38 for the period, compared to the consensus estimate of -$0.32.
 The company issued revenue guidance of $127.00 million-$128.00 million, compared to the consensus revenue estimate of $125.31 million.Asana also updated its FY 2023 guidance to EPS.

-A number of research firms have recently weighed in on ASAN.
-Royal Bank of Canada cut their price target on Asana from $60.00 to $38.00 and set a sector perform rating on the stock in a report on Thursday, March 10th.
-JMP Securities cut their price target on Asana from $95.00 to $63.00 and set a market outperform rating on the stock in a report on Thursday, March 10th.
-Morgan Stanley cut their price target on Asana from $64.00 to $42.00 and set an equal weight rating on the stock in a report on Monday, March 14th.
-Zacks Investment Research raised Asana from a sell rating to a hold rating in a report on Wednesday, May 11th.
-Finally, KeyCorp dropped their target price on Asana from $97.00 to $61.00 and set an overweight rating on the stock in a report on Thursday, March 10th.
-One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and seven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of Hold and an average target price of $58.31.
+Asana (NYSE:ASAN – Get Rating) last released its quarterly earnings data on Thursday, June 2nd.
+The company reported ($0.30) earnings per share for the quarter, beating the consensus estimate of ($0.36) by $0.06.
+Asana had a negative net margin of 77.31% and a negative return on equity of 144.13%.
+The firm had revenue of $120.65 million during the quarter, compared to analysts’ expectations of $115.11 million.
+During the same period in the previous year, the company earned ($0.31) earnings per share.
+The firm’s quarterly revenue was up 57.4% on a year-over-year basis.
+As a group, equities research analysts forecast that Asana will post -2.14 EPS for the current fiscal year.

-In other Asana news, insider Eleanor B. Lacey sold 1,359 shares of Asana stock in a transaction that occurred on Wednesday, March 16th.
-The shares were sold at an average price of $34.64, for a total transaction of $47,075.76.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Eleanor B. Lacey sold 4,167 shares of Asana stock in a transaction that occurred on Wednesday, May 4th.
-The stock was sold at an average price of $29.50, for a total transaction of $122,926.50.
-Following the transaction, the insider now owns 165,076 shares in the company, valued at $4,869,742.
+In other news, insider Eleanor B. Lacey sold 1,359 shares of the stock in a transaction that occurred on Wednesday, March 16th.
+The stock was sold at an average price of $34.64, for a total value of $47,075.76.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider Eleanor B. Lacey sold 8,333 shares of the firm’s stock in a transaction dated Friday, April 1st.
+The shares were sold at an average price of $40.40, for a total transaction of $336,653.20.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 18,026 shares of company stock worth $619,164.
-54.43% of the stock is currently owned by company insiders.
+In the last ninety days, insiders have sold 18,026 shares of company stock worth $619,164.
+54.43% of the stock is currently owned by corporate insiders.

-Institutional investors have recently bought and sold shares of the company.
-Evercore Wealth Management LLC purchased a new position in shares of Asana during the 1st quarter valued at $320,000.
-Pearl River Capital LLC purchased a new position in shares of Asana during the 1st quarter valued at $310,000.
-Thrivent Financial for Lutherans purchased a new position in shares of Asana during the 4th quarter valued at $310,000.
-JustInvest LLC grew its holdings in shares of Asana by 27.2% during the 4th quarter.
-JustInvest LLC now owns 3,526 shares of the company’s stock valued at $263,000 after acquiring an additional 755 shares in the last quarter.
-Finally, Brighton Jones LLC grew its holdings in shares of Asana by 45.4% during the 1st quarter.
-Brighton Jones LLC now owns 6,361 shares of the company’s stock valued at $254,000 after acquiring an additional 1,986 shares in the last quarter.
-Institutional investors and hedge funds own 92.50% of the company’s stock.
+Large investors have recently bought and sold shares of the company.
+Advisory Services Network LLC grew its holdings in Asana by 164.5% in the first quarter.
+Advisory Services Network LLC now owns 23,428 shares of the company’s stock valued at $936,000 after purchasing an additional 14,572 shares during the period.
+Worldquant Millennium Advisors LLC purchased a new stake in Asana during the first quarter worth approximately $7,367,000.
+Walleye Capital LLC grew its stake in Asana by 244.6% during the first quarter.
+Walleye Capital LLC now owns 67,568 shares of the company’s stock worth $2,701,000 after buying an additional 47,958 shares during the period.
+Virtu Financial LLC grew its stake in Asana by 11.9% during the first quarter.
+Virtu Financial LLC now owns 6,195 shares of the company’s stock worth $248,000 after buying an additional 658 shares during the period.
+Finally, Advisors Asset Management Inc. grew its stake in Asana by 47.0% during the first quarter.
+Advisors Asset Management Inc. now owns 2,715 shares of the company’s stock worth $109,000 after buying an additional 868 shares during the period.
+92.50% of the stock is owned by institutional investors and hedge funds.

 Asana, Inc, together with its subsidiaries, operates a work management platform for individuals, team leads, and executives in the United States and internationally.
 The company's platform enables teams to orchestrate work from daily tasks to cross-functional strategic initiatives; and manages product launches, marketing campaigns, and organization-wide goal settings.